-Sales management and operations used to be one of the most challenging duties in the company, but breakthrough mobile sales apps have made them more accessible.
+Sales management and operations used to be one of the most challenging duties in the company, but breakthrough mobile sales apps have made them more accessible with GPS Tracking.

 As a result, many companies have started purchasing a GPS tracker for sales reps to nurture their business growth.